Super-localization of elliptic multiscale problems: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Roland Maier and Barbara Verf\"urth for inspiring discussion on the localization problem and Timo Neumeier for his valuable contributions in the early stage of the development of this paper.
-Furthermore, we are very grateful to Jan Philip Freese for many constructive discussions and his help in improving the implementation of the method.
+Furthermore, we are very grateful to Philip Freese and Christoph Zimmer for many constructive discussions and their help in improving the implementation of the method.